The page has been translated by Gen AI.

 • (, ) The operator is not supported.

-^Fixes the start position of the string as the matching item.
-For example, %^[ab]cd% matches acd and bcd, and does not match bcd.
+^Fix the start position of the string to the matching item.
+For example, %^[ab]cd% matches acd and bcd, but does not match bcd.

-$Fixes the end position of the string to match items.
+$Fix the end position of the string to the matching item.
 For example, %abc$% matches xyzabc and xyabc, but does not match abcd.

-[]Matches a list of characters or character ranges enclosed in brackets.
-For example, %[abc]% matches a, b, c, %[a-z]% matches all lowercase letters from a to z, and %[abcx-z]% matches a, b, c, x, y, z.
+[]Matches a list of characters or a range of characters enclosed in square brackets.
+For example, %[abc]% matches a, b, c, and %[a-z]% matches all lowercase letters from a to z, and %[abcx-z]% matches a, b, c, x, y, z.

-{m, n}If the preceding character repeats m~n times, it matches.
+{m, n}It matches when the preceding character is repeated m~n times.
 For example, %a{3,5}% matches only aaa, aaaa and aaaaa, and does not match a or aa.

 .Matches any character.
-For example, %.ab% matches cab, dab, bab, 8ab, #ab, ab (including space), and matches a 3-character string ending with ab.
+For example, %.ab% matches cab, dab, bab, 8ab, #ab, ab (including spaces), and ab which end with a three-character string.

 \d, \DMatches digits and non-digit characters.
 For example, %\d% is equivalent to %[0-9]%, and %\D% matches all characters except digits, like %[^0-9]%.

-\xhhMatches the ASCII mapping of a 2-digit hexadecimal character. \x is an escape character indicating that the following character is the hexadecimal value in ASCII. hh specifies a 2-digit hexadecimal (0~9 and A~F) that refers to a character in the ASCII table.
+\xhhMatches the ASCII mapping of a two‑digit hexadecimal character. \x is an escape sequence indicating that the following character is the hexadecimal value in ASCII. hh specifies a two‑digit hexadecimal (0–9 and A–F) that refers to a character in the ASCII table.

 Table.
-Regular expression syntax operators available for log pattern
+Regular expression syntax operators available for log patterns

 Reference